 - Saucy pasta dishes

 I enjoy my rosemary focaccia bread dunked in a warm soup because this bread is so good at dipping in, and it soaks up all the delicious flavors.
+Either way, with soup or as is, this easy focaccia bread makes a hearty side to any meal.

-Craving for more, try these other delicious options:
+Craving for more?
+Try these other delicious options —

 Focaccia bread recipe